 Almost every weekend we have some sort of pizza.
 On the nights I know are going to be busier I will throw this all together and let the slow cooker do its things.
-It’s so simple, literally just combine everything and throw it in the slow cooker.
-What is easier than that?!

-INGREDIENTS NEEDED to make Slow Cooker Pizza Pasta
+Ingredients needed to make Slow Cooker Pizza Pasta:

 - Ground beef